Deva92dev/electro-point/README.md

   - SQL Injection: Never write ${value} inside a raw string.
 Always use the ${value} interpolation provided by sql tag so Drizzle sanitizes it.

+  - drizzle-orm/neon-http, The HTTP driver is "stateless"—it fires a request and forgets about it immediately.
+It cannot "hold the phone line open" to perform a transaction.

 ## Random for now